MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 - **Invalid Address**: If the address is not a valid Ethereum address, the wallet MUST throw an `invalidParams` error with message "Invalid Ethereum address".
 - **Address Not Connected**: If the address is not connected to the requesting dApp, the wallet MUST throw an `unauthorized` error with message "Address not authorized for this dApp".

+## Alternatives Considered

+### Fix `eth_getTransactionCount("pending")` to include local transactions

+One alternative considered was modifying the existing `eth_getTransactionCount("pending")` behavior to include locally queued transactions.
+However, this approach has limitations:

+1. **Semantic mismatch**: The `pending` block tag refers to the node's pending block (mempool state).
+Locally queued transactions that have not been submitted yet are not in the pending state by definition.
+They exist only in the wallet's local state.

+2. **Incomplete solution**: Fixing `pending` to consider submitted-but-not-propagated transactions (such as smart transactions) would help some cases, but would not address queued transactions that have not been submitted yet.
+The new method provides a more complete and semantically correct solution.

+### Add a new block parameter type (e.g., `"queued"` or `"local"`)

+Another alternative was extending `eth_getTransactionCount` with a new block parameter type that includes wallet-local state.
+This was rejected because:

+1. **Shared infrastructure**: The block parameter type is shared across many JSON-RPC methods where a "local" option may not be applicable.

+2. **Cross compatibility**: A wallet-specific parameter would not be recognized as valid by other RPC processors (nodes, indexers, etc.).

+3. **Process constraints**: MetaMask has a well-documented process for introducing new experimental methods, but no established process for adding experimental parameter options to stable methods.

+### Why a new method is preferred

+A dedicated `wallet_` namespaced method provides:

+- **Clear semantics**: The `wallet_` prefix signals this returns wallet-local state, not network state
+- **Explicit opt-in**: dApps consciously choose to query wallet state rather than having existing behavior change
+- **Established process**: Follows MetaMask's documented approach (TODO: Include link to MM process doc) for experimental methods

+### Future consideration

+As MetaMask's feature set grows, there will likely be more cases where wallet-local state needs to surface through APIs.
+If each case requires a new method, the API surface could fragment over time.
+A principled approach to extending existing methods with wallet-specific behavior may be worth considering, even if this particular case is best served by a new method.

 ## Caveats